Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 ## Instructions <a name="instructions"></a>

-The following section contains specific information depending on whether you have an OVHcloud, SoYouStart or Kimsufi account and whether you are currently using the OVHcloud Control panel or the API to install OSes on your dedicated server.
+The following section contains specific information for all customers with an account at OVHcloud, SoYouStart or Kimsufi and whether you are currently using the OVHcloud Control Panel or the API to install OSs on your dedicated server.

-### Using OVHcloud, SoYouStart or Kimsufi Control Panel<a name="ux"></a>
+### Using the OVHcloud, SoYouStart or Kimsufi Control Panels<a name="ux"></a>

 The `Install one of your templates`{.action} wizard to install an operating system on a dedicated server has already been removed since mid-April 2025.
 If you were using that wizard you have 3 long-term possibilities:

-- Keep using the Web interface (not recommended if you plan on automating your OS installations): manually apply all customizations in the OS install wizard (former `Install from an OVHcloud template`{.action} wizard) every time you need to perform an installation.
+- Keep using the Web interface (not recommended if you plan on automating your OS installations): Apply all customizations in the OS install wizard manually (former `Install from an OVHcloud template`{.action} wizard) every time you need to perform an installation.
-- Write a script that uses the API (best for automation, but requires programming skills): see the section [Using OVHcloud, SoYouStart or Kimsufi API](#api) below.
+- Write a script that uses the API (best for automation, but requires programming skills): See the section [Using OVHcloud, SoYouStart or Kimsufi API](#api) below.
-- Use the API console (good tradeoff): use old API call until the 17th of June 2025 and then use new API call with the provided payloads.
+- Use the API console (good tradeoff): Use the old API call until the 17th of June 2025 and then use the new API call with the provided payloads.

-Although you could start exploring the examples and schemes of the [new /reinstall API call in the API console](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall) and look at its [public documentation](/pages/bare_metal_cloud/dedicated_servers/api-os-installation), here is the temporary workaround you can follow until your receive the payloads for the new API route in the email of the 17th of June 2025.
+Although you could start exploring the examples and schemes of the [new "/reinstall" API call in the API console](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/reinstall) and look at its [public documentation](/pages/bare_metal_cloud/dedicated_servers/api-os-installation), here is the temporary workaround you can follow until you receive the payloads for the new API route via email on the 17th of June 2025.

 #### OVHcloud workaround <a name="ux-ovh"></a>